 “It’s helpful to follow the progression of the project 24/7 without actually being on the job site,” said D. Rublaitus, the University’s infrastructure engineer, whose office is eight miles from the job site.

 At both schools, the construction cameras, especially because of their time-lapse movie feature, became not only useful tools for PR and marketing but also powerful tools for project management.

 Project managers use the cameras to monitor progress and workflow, verify weather conditions at any given time, reach out to contractors when necessary and maintain complete documentation of their projects from start to finish.

 OxBlue construction camera technology offers each institution a complete end-to-end solution, with everything – including camera hardware, cellular data connections, servers, software, and professional time-lapse movie production expertise – all in one complete package.

 At each school, unlimited 24/7 remote access using a range of computer and mobile devices allows all the stakeholders – from investors and university personnel to project managers and contractors – to view and monitor their progress and worksite compliance remotely and effectively from wherever they are.

-To read the full text of the case studies, please go to http://oxblue.com/clients/case-studies.
+Read the full text of the case studies here.